-Overall: In 2014-15 in the Northern Territory, 13% of Indigenous Australians aged 15 and over reported that they were currently studying at an educational institution, compared with 18% of non-Indigenous Australians.
-The highest proportion of Indigenous students (48%) were at secondary school; however, the highest proportion of non-Indigenous students (42%) were at a university or other higher education institution.
+Overall: In New South Wales in 2014-15, 26% of Indigenous Australians aged 15 and over reported that they were currently studying at an educational institution, compared with 17% of non-Indigenous Australians.
+Of those who were studying, the highest proportion of Indigenous and non-Indigenous students were at an institution for technical or further education (39% and 36%, respectively).

-In 2014-15 nationally, 22% of Indigenous Australians aged 15 and over reported that they were currently studying at an educational institution, compared with 18% of non-Indigenous Australians.
-Of those who were studying, the highest proportion of Indigenous students (36%) were at secondary school; however, the highest proportion of non-Indigenous students were studying at a university or other higher education institution (39%) (Table 2.06.3, Figure 2.06.1).
+Nationally, 22% of Indigenous Australians aged 15 and over reported that they were currently studying at an educational institution, compared with 18% of non-Indigenous Australians.
+Of those who were studying, the highest proportion of Indigenous students (36%) were at secondary school, but the highest proportion of non-Indigenous students were studying at a university or other higher education institution (39%) (Table 2.06.3, Figure 2.06.1).

-Highest level of school completed: In 2014-15 in the Northern Territory, 14% of Indigenous adults (aged 18 and over) reported that Year 12 or equivalent was the highest level of school completed, compared with 59% of non-Indigenous adults.
+Highest level of school completed: In New South Wales in 2014-15, 25% of Indigenous adults (aged 18 and over) reported that Year 12 or equivalent was the highest level of school completed, compared with 56% of non-Indigenous adults.

-Nationally in 2014-15, 28% of Indigenous adults (aged 18 and over) reported that Year 12 or equivalent was the highest level of school completed, compared with 58% of non-Indigenous adults (Table 2.06.7, Figure 2.06.2).
+Nationally, 28% of Indigenous adults (aged 18 and over) reported that Year 12 or equivalent was the highest level of school completed, compared with 58% of non-Indigenous adults (Table 2.06.7, Figure 2.06.2).

-Non-school qualification: In 2014-15 in the Northern Territory, 25% of Indigenous Australians aged 20-64 reported they either had a Certificate III or above or were studying at any level, compared with 71% of non-Indigenous Australians.
+Non-school qualification: In New South Wales in 2014-15, 51% of Indigenous Australians aged 20-64 reported they either had a Certificate III or above, or were studying at any level, compared with 69% of non-Indigenous Australians.

-Nationally in 2014-15, 47% of Indigenous Australians aged 20-64 reported they either had a Certificate III or above or were studying at any level, compared with 70% of non-Indigenous Australians (Table 2.06.11, Figure 2.06.3).
+Nationally, 47% of Indigenous Australians aged 20-64 reported they either had a Certificate III or above, or were studying at any level, compared with 70% of non-Indigenous Australians (Table 2.06.11, Figure 2.06.3).

-Trend over time: Nationally, the proportion of Indigenous Australians aged 15 and over who reported that they were currently studying has increased over time, from 18% in 2002 to 22% in 2014-15.
-This included studying at secondary schools; institutions for technical or further education; and universities or other higher education institutions (Table 2.06.20).
+Trend over time: Nationally, the proportion of Indigenous Australians aged 15 and over who reported that they were currently studying rose from 18% in 2002 to 22% in 2014-15.
+This included studying at secondary schools, institutions for technical or further education, and universities or other higher education institutions (Table 2.06.20).

-Figure 2.06.1: Proportion aged 15 and over who were currently studying, by Indigenous status, Northern Territory and Australia, 2014-15
+Figure 2.06.1: Proportion of Australians (aged 15 and over) who were currently studying, by Indigenous status, New South Wales and Australia, 2014-15

-Figure 2.06.2: Proportion aged 18 and over who had completed Year 12, by Indigenous status, Northern Territory and Australia, 2014-15
+Figure 2.06.2: Proportion of adults (aged 18 and over) who had completed Year 12, by Indigenous status, New South Wales and Australia, 2014-15

-Figure 2.06.3: Highest level of non-school qualification at Certificate III or above and/or currently studying, persons aged 20-64, by Indigenous status, Northern Territory and Australia, 2014-15
+Figure 2.06.3: Proportion (aged 20-64) whose highest level of non-school qualification was Certificate III or above and/or who were currently studying, by Indigenous status, New South Wales and Australia, 2014-15